DrAShabut/AndroidDev/session-8.md

 ![image](uploads/2563a8a1e9a5bb7a06ebc53fcf2ba70b/image.png)
 testAdd() test Passed.

-And you have now written your first local unit test in Android Application.
-Also notice how fast the test runs and how we did not need to use any device or emulator as the SimpleMath class does not require any Android Instrumentation or device features.
-The JVM on your development machine and the JVM on your phone is exactly the same and we can thus ensure the functionality that we just tested will work fine in an Android Device too.
+You have now written your first local unit test in Android Application.
+Also, notice how fast the test runs and how we did not need to use any device or emulator as the SimpleMath class does not require any Android Instrumentation or device features.
+The JVM on your development machine and the JVM on your phone are the same and we can thus ensure the functionality that we just tested will work fine on an Android Device too.

 # Espresso Instrumentation and UI Testing: